nayaba/controlled-forms-instructor-guide/managing-controlled-forms/README.md

 **Learning objective:** By the end of this lesson, students will be able to create and manage a controlled form in React.

-## Add an input form to the `App` component
+## Now let's implement a more complex form.

-Now let's implement a controlled form in our application.
-A controlled form in React is a form where all the form elements within it (inputs, checkboxes, select dropdowns, etc.) are controlled by React state.
+✨ Copy App.jsx and rename copy to SimpleForm.jsx

-To get started, replace the existing code in `App.jsx` with this code:
+To get started, replace the existing code in `App.jsx` with this simple form:

 ```jsx
 // src/App.jsx